Finding Dory is the Summer Adventure You Won't Forget

 Finding Dory has all the laughter and tears we've come to expect from a Pixar film.
 With beautiful animation, lovable characters, and a touching story about the bonds of family, this sequel is one of the best movies you'll see this summer.
 4.5 out of 5

 Want Another Take?
 Watch Our Video Review of Finding Dory

-Set one year after the events of Finding Nemo, the friendly-but-forgetful Dory (Ellen DeGeneres) suddenly remembers the whereabouts of her parents.
+One year after the events of Finding Nemo, friendly-but-forgetful Dory (Ellen DeGeneres) suddenly remembers the whereabouts of her parents.
 Determined to find them, she, Marlin (Albert Brooks), and Nemo (Hayden Rolence) all make their way to the Marine Life Institute of California, a vast aquarium filled with all manner of ocean life.
-While there, Dory reunites with her old friend Destiny the whale shark (Kaitlin Olsen), and gets help from a cranky octopus named Hank (Ed O’Neill).
+While there, Dory reunites with an old friend, Destiny the whale shark (Kaitlin Olsen), and gets help from a cranky octopus named Hank (Ed O’Neill).
 Together, the group works to reunite Dory with her family, so long as she remembers to "just keep swimming."

 If you want to nitpick, you could say the film's pacing is off.
 While the original took time to set up the movie, Finding Dory jumps head-first into the narrative and just keeps going.
 The film's editing is a little bumpy at times, and the hijinks which ensue, even for a Pixar film, can stretch the imagination.
 Still, these are minor quibbles, as the film comes together quite brilliantly overall.

 Christian Worldview Elements / Spiritual Themes